OPTIMUM

 Who is eligible for OPTIMUM?

-People are eligible to participate in OPTIMUM if you were initially diagnosed with a grade 2 or 3 glioma, and have had two or more surgeries separated by at least six months.
+You may be eligible to participate in OPTIMUM if you were initially diagnosed with a grade 2 or 3 glioma OR any grade of IDH-mutant (IDH+) glioma, and have had two or more surgeries separated by at least six months.

-OPTIMUM places no restrictions on sex, gender, race, date of diagnosis, or current glioma status, however the study is currently limited to people who receive their care within the United States.
+OPTIMUM places no restrictions on sex, gender, race, date of diagnosis, or current glioma status, however the study is currently limited to people who receive their care within the United States or Canada.

 OPTIMUM belongs to the broader Participant Engagement and Cancer Genomic Sequencing Network (PE-CGS).
 In this video, OPTIMUM team members Bethany Kwan, Liz Salmi, and Ricardo Gonzalez-Fisher share ways they hope to impact LGG research as part of OPTIMUM.